 We shall again emphasize some aspects of the domain analysis & description method.
-A method procedures is that of exhaustively analyse & describe all internal qualities of the domain under scrutiny.
+A method procedure is that of exhaustively analyse & describe all internal qualities of the domain under scrutiny.
 A method technique implied here is that sketched below.
 The method tools are here all the analysis and description prompts covered so far.

-Please be reminded of Discovery Schema 0's declaration of Notice Board variables (Page 56).
-In this section we collect (i) the description of unique identifiers of all parts of the state; (ii) the description of mereologies of all parts of the state; and (iii) the description of attributes of all parts of the state. (iii) We finally gather these into the discover\internal\endurant\qualities procedures.
+Please be reminded of Discovery Schema 0's declaration, Page 54, of Notice Board variables (Page 54).
+In this section we collect (i) the description of unique identifiers of all parts of the state; (ii) the description of mereologies of all parts of the state; (iii) the description of attributes of all parts of the state; and (iv) the description of possible intentional pulls. (v) We finally gather these into the discover\internal\endurant\qualities procedure.